MEE Subjects | Key Topics, Frequencies, and Expert Strategies

 Contracts and Sales

-Contracts covers the creation, interpretation, and enforcement of agreements between parties.
-Key topics include:
+Contracts and Sales examines the principles governing the creation, interpretation, and enforcement of agreements between parties, as well as remedies for breaches.

 • Formation of contracts